chikh/google-search-history/README.md

 according to your settings)

 ## Implementation details and limitations
 Leverages Akka framework and consists of actors baked in a functional way.
-There is a requirement to have only two actors (one for the history logging and one for the requesting), but Google's limitations of non-browser search queries made querying actor's implementation way too convoluted.
-So there is a need to split it into two actors that could potentially be easily scale to increase throughput of service.

-Also:
+Known problems:
+1. Failure domains are not fully elaborated
 1. There is possible to search only for single keyword (not a sentence) at once because query escaping is not implemented
 1. Page parser gets all URLs from the search result page not only the actual search results
-1. Failure domains are not fully elaborated